-- Tactical Situation: When you’re engaged in a tactical situation, it’s crucial for your aim to be accurate, especially if the scenario takes place in an area filled with civilians, like a city or a town.
+- Tactical Situation: When you’re engaged in a tactical situation, it’s crucial for your aim to be accurate, especially if the scene takes place in an area filled with civilians, like a city or a town.
 An AR15 rifle is by itself very accurate, but when you mount it on a high-quality bipod and keep it steady, that accuracy increases.
 Combining a sturdy bipod with a red dot, a laser, a holographic sight, or with a scope will make the rifle more accurate than you would think.
 This kind of accuracy can represent the difference between a long and agonizing conflict and a short and decisive one, even if there are civilians involved.

 - Hunting: A bipod is more helpful for hunting than you would think.
 It’s true that you won’t be able to use a bipod when you’re stalking your game, but there are a lot of situations when a good AR15 bipod can make your life easier.

 - Blind Hunting – Also called stand hunting, this is the hunting method in which the hunter stays in a single spot, usually concealed or elevated, and waits for the animals to come to him.
 The animals can be baited by the hunter with the use of food, scent, decoys, or lures.
 No matter how good you bait a certain spot, blind hunting can involve waiting for the animals to show for several hours.
 Holding your rifle for several hours can be tiresome, and you can always rest it against a wall or a tree.
 But why should you risk missing out on an opportunity?
-The best thing you can do is to use a bipod and have your firearm pointing at the baited spot at all times, even if you’re not waiting in a shooting stance.
+The best thing you can do is to use a bipod and have your firearm pointing at the baited spot at all times, even if you’re not waiting for a shooting stance.

 - Flushing or Beating – These hunting techniques involve scaring animals out of an area or a concealed zone.
 Either some humans beating the ground with sticks or using different sound instruments can make the sound, or hunting dogs can be used to flush the game towards the shooter.
 Using a bipod is an advantage in this situation because it will allow you to acquire your target faster and aim better.
 For better results, you might even use a bipod and a reflex sight or a scope at the same time.

-- Airsoft Competitions: Airsoft competitions have gained in popularity in the last few years, and the level of the competitions increased dramatically in the last decade.
+- Airsoft Competitions: Airsoft competitions have gained popularity in the last few years, and the level of the competitions increased dramatically in the last decade.
 Modern airsoft competitors need the best gear if they want to perform at their best.
 Using a bipod in an airsoft competition can be an advantage, as you can use it to shoot at your opponents from a concealed position.
 Since an AR15 airsoft replica is more silent than regular AR, shooting from a concealed position can lead to your team’s victory sooner than expected.

 - Plinking / Target Practice: If you buy a bipod, you can’t just take it straight into a tactical situation and use it there for the first time.
 It’s better to gain some experience setting it up and mounting your AR on top of it before you do so.
-What better way of testing your new equipment than using it for planking or target practice?
+What better way of testing your new equipment than using it for plinking or target practice?
 Shooting tens or even hundreds of rounds with the rifle while it’s mounted on the bipod will allow you to learn all the little variations in target acquiring and aiming that one bipod can have for another.
 This will increase your accuracy in a tactical situation or in a hunting expedition.